manage a development team

 • Restrictions.

-That may seem like a lot, but it‘s easier than it sounds.
-For example, pretend that you are approaching a deadline for an important new feature.
+That may seem like a lot, but it‘s easier.
+For example, pretend you are approaching a deadline for an important new feature.
 You shoot a Slack message to your employee so that they can check it when it‘s most convenient:

 “Hey, [feature] is due on Friday.
 Are you good for that?
-We‘ll be happy if it works, even if it doesn‘t look great yet.
+We‘ll be happy if it works, even if it doesn‘t look great.
 Kevin said he‘s available if you need some extra help.
-It is essential that the feature has [x] and [y] (let me know if there‘s a problem with either of those) – and please don‘t bother Melissa, who has her hands full as it is.”
+The feature must have [x] and [y] (let me know if there‘s a problem with either of those) — and please don‘t bother Melissa, who has her hands full as it is.”

-It‘s surprisingly easy to be clear.
-This may seem slightly rude when expressed in text – but it‘s pretty easy to balance out clarity with being polite.
-If your team is made up of great developers, they‘ll be grateful for the great management.
+It‘s surprisingly easy to be precise.
+This may seem slightly rude when expressed in text — but it‘s pretty easy to balance clarity with politeness.
+If your team comprises great developers, they‘ll be grateful for the excellent management.

 4. Great Managers Focus on the Macro